schickling/laravel-queue-checker/README.md

 ## Usage

-### Use a cronjob
+### Run as cronjob
-Run the following command as cronjob (for example each minute).
-If the queue isn't connected or does not work, the binded `ErrorHandler` will be notified.
+Run the following command as a cronjob (for example each minute).
+If the queue isn't connected or does not work (e.g. jammed), the binded `ErrorHandler` will be notified.
 The default `ErrorHandler` will log the incident.

 ```sh
 $ php artisan queue:check